Virginia Giuffre: Epstein accuser sues Prince Andrew for alleged sexual abuse

 “But I knew that if I did not pursue this action, I would be letting them and victims everywhere down.”

-In her previous court statements, filed in a case to challenge Epstein’s 2008 deal with federal prosecutors, Ms Giuffre alleged that Epstein and Ghislaine Maxwell directed her to have sex with Prince Andrew on three occasions in 2001.
+In her previous court statements, filed in a case to challenge Epstein’s 2008 deal with federal prosecutors, Ms Giuffre alleged that Epstein and his former lover Ghislaine Maxwell directed her to have sex with Prince Andrew on three occasions in 2001.

 She claimed that this took place in London, New York and the US Virgin Islands, where Epstein owned a private island.